DHTMLX/docs-spreadsheet/docs/working_with_ssheet.md

 spreadsheet.setStyle("A1:D1",[{color:"blue"},{color:"red"}]);
 ~~~

 {{note The method allows setting the same style for the specified cells.
-In case you want to apply different cells to spreadsheet cells, you'd better use the [](api/spreadsheet_parse_method.md) method.}}
+In case you want to apply different styles to spreadsheet cells, you'd better use the [](api/spreadsheet_parse_method.md) method.}}

 ### Get styles